Media Uploads#

 Note

-This is equivalent to the previous snippet:
+The following is equivalent to the previous snippet:

 with open("/Users/danpro/Desktop/Ph03nyx-Super-Mario-Chain-Chomp.png", 'rb') as fh: